 The Curriculum Model

 The philosophy and values of the school are implemented through our curriculum and pedagogy.
-Hawker School is currently rolling out the Australian Curriculum and learning outcomes and required content is delivered through an integrated model.
-Planning for teaching is organised in the following ways:
+All learning programs are based on the Australian Curriculum and required content is delivered through an integrated model when authentic links can be made.

 Science is based on the Program 'Primary Connections'.
 This program was developed by the Australian Academy of Science and integrates Science and Literacy.
 It is a hands on program based on Science investigations and is aligned with the Australian Curriculum.